 To begin building your system, there are a few questions you will want to ask yourself.
 Look at each of these questions.
 Get an overall view of all that is considered to put your system together.
-Then, each question will be answered further to give you more insight as to how each piece works together, so you can find that one that works best for you.
+Then, each question will be answered further to give you more insight as to how each piece works together, so you can find the one that works best for you.

 The first questions you will want to ask yourself are:

 - What type of system can you afford?

 - What type of system would you like?